duckietown/duckietown-slimremote/README.md

 ## Docker version (if you Duckiebot is running HypriotOS/DuckieOS)

+To build the image locally (i.e. on an x86 laptop), run this command:

+    docker build --file docker/robot/Dockerfile --tag duckietown-slimremote .

-Run this on the duckiebot:
+Run this on the Duckiebot to start the motor command and image server:

     docker run -dit --privileged duckietown/duckietown-slimremote-robot

-...to start the motor command/image server.
 TODO: more documentation on the remote side of this, i.e. how does somebody connect to this docker?

 ## Install